Strange Days (1995; Kathryn Bigelow)

 By Daniel Barnes

 One of the fascinating and unfortunate things about director Kathryn Bigelow is her natural and often exploitative appropriation of the male gaze.
 As I wrote in this 2010 SN&R column on Bigelow, “Her great cinematic obsession is the volatile group dynamics of violent, male-dominated environments, but beyond that, she has a way of eroticizing and exploiting women that feels very masculine.”

 In her 1995 cyber-punk thriller Strange Days, Bigelow’s camera slobbers over every inch of Juliette Lewis’ body.
 She even has the gall to turn a disgusting POV rape scene into a cheap plot twist.
 Strange Days has some fantastic and audacious setpieces (always a Bigelow trademark), and a central hook that would get refurbished in Spielberg’s much better Minority Report, but for the most part this is an ugly, silly, unformed, and heavily dated film.

 Bigelow and screenwriters James Cameron and Jay Cocks (he also helped pen the terrible script for Gangs of New York) envision the Los Angeles of late 1999 as a crime-filled war zone where tanks roam the streets, gas costs $13 a gallon, PJ Harvey cover bands rule the club scene, and socially conscious rap artists dominate the hip-hop industry.
 Nailed it!

 In Bigelow’s vision, there is also a black market that has sprung up around memories, thanks to new technology that allows people to record and sell their experiences “pure and uncut, straight from the cerebral cortex.”
-Several different subcultures have sprung up around this new technology, including thrill-seeking criminals looking to sell their memories for a big price, as well as scuzzball dealers like Ralph Fiennes’ unwashed Lenny Nero.
+Several different subcultures have sprung up around this new technology, including thrill-seeking criminals looking to sell their memories for a high price, as well as scuzzball dealers like Ralph Fiennes’ unwashed Lenny Nero.